 Lean Protein Source

-- Protein Shake – this is the sometimes the quickest way to get your calories if you are in a hurry!
+- Protein Shake – this is sometimes the quickest way to get your calories if you are in a hurry!
 Calories will vary depending on your brand of protein powder (here’s our review of clean protein powders).

 - Scrambled/Boiled Egg White – approximately 17 calories per large egg white (4g of protein per egg)

 What should you eat after a workout?

-That’s pretty simple – a 100-200 calorie snack consisting of a lean protein source and a quick digesting carbohydrate source.
+That’s pretty simple: a 100-200 calorie snack consisting of a lean protein source and a quick digesting carbohydrate source.
 The carbohydrates will help your body to digest and use the protein source that you have consumed and repair your muscles (this is how you build muscle.
 Tear it down to build it up!).
-It is IMPERATIVE that you eat within 30 minutes of a workout for optimal results!!
+Try to eat within 30 minutes of your workout!